-Alternatively, if you don’t want to skip the fabulous postcard view of Fuji from Chureito pagoda, but still wish to travel to Tokyo in the more comfortable way, get the Fuji Hakone Pass and swap the days 7 and 8 programs – visit Chureito Pagoda on day 7 and explore Hakone area on day 8, before traveling to Tokyo in the evening.
+Alternatively, if you don’t want to skip the fabulous postcard view of Fuji from Chureito Pagoda, but still wish to travel to Tokyo in a more comfortable way, get the Fuji Hakone Pass and swap the days 7 and 8 programs – visit Chureito Pagoda on day 7 and explore Hakone area on day 8, before travelling to Tokyo in the evening.

 Whichever pass you get, it will be the only one you’ll need for unlimited travel on local means of transportation (that include trains, buses, sightseeing boat, cable car, and ropeway) in this beautiful area.